The Problem with People

 The Problem with People is a 2023 Irish-set buddy comedy film co-written, produced by and starring Paul Reiser.
 It is directed by Chris Cottam and is also starring Colm Meaney, Lucianne McEvoy and Jane Levy.

 Premise

-An American and Irish cousin are asked to heal a family feud as a man's dying wish.
+Jewish cousins are asked to heal a family feud as a man's dying wish.

 Plot

 In Ireland, Ciárán cares for his father Fergus, who is near death.
 Fergus asks him to heal the long-standing rift with their American relatives.
 Ciárán contacts Barry, a cousin in New York, who agrees to visit after encouragement from his daughter.

 Barry travels to Ireland and is welcomed by Ciárán and the local community.
 Initial meetings suggest that Fergus’s wish for reconciliation may be fulfilled.
 Shortly afterwards, Fergus dies, and his will reveals that part of his estate is to be left to Barry.
 This causes tension between the cousins, with disagreements over inheritance and belonging.

 As the cousins argue, old resentments resurface and the feud escalates, drawing in members of the village.
 A series of comic disputes and misunderstandings follow, testing both men’s patience and loyalty to family.
 Despite repeated conflicts, Ciárán and Barry gradually begin to understand each other.
 By the end, the two reach a tentative truce, hinting at the possibility of reconciliation.